Why Sak Yant Tattoos are not Free

 I went with my Wife/Thai Friends and I got a Sak Yant for Free or next to nothing

 Almost always, in this situation, it was the wife or Thai friends who did they talking.
 Almost always the person was taken to their local Temple, where they had been making donations on a regular basis for years and had earned the free Sak Yant.
-However as is the tradition, the Thai person will usually always make a financial donation in addition, which in the retelling of the experience becomes “a couple hundred baht – pay anymore and you are being ripped off”.
+Thai person will usually always make a financial donation in addition, which in the retelling of the experience becomes “a couple hundred baht – pay anymore and you are being ripped off”.

 If you find a real Temple they don't charge you - You just pay what you want